poudelmadhav/github-workflows/README.md

 Reusable workflows for release management and branch syncing.

-> **Private repos:** Go to this repo's Settings → Actions → General → Access and grant access to your org/repos, or use `secrets: inherit` with a PAT.
+> **Private repos:** Go to this repo's Settings → Actions → General → Access and grant access to your org/repos

 ## Workflows